neondatabase/website/content/docs/guides/neon-github-integration.md

 The Neon GitHub integration is currently in **private preview**.
 To start using it, request access by contacting our [Customer Success](mailto:customer-success@neon.tech) team and asking to join the private preview.
 </Admonition>

+The Neon GitHub integration connects your Neon projects to corresponding GitHub repositories, helping you incorporate your database into your developer workflow.
+For example, create a database branch for each pull request using GitHub Actions.
+We’ll provide you with a sample GitHub Actions workflow to help you get started with that.

+## How it works

-The Neon GitHub integration installs a GitHub App that connects your Neon project to a GitHub repository by setting a Neon API key secret and Neon project ID variable in your GitHub repository.
-The integration also provides a sample GitHub Actions workflow that uses the configured secret and variable to create a database branch for each pull request.
+The integration installs the GitHub App, letting you select which repositories you want to make accessible to Neon.
+When you connect a particular project to an available repository in GitHub, the integration uses the GitHub App to set a Neon API key secret and a Neon project ID variable in the selected repository.
+Your project is now connected, and you can use GitHub Actions to include this project’s database in your workflow.

 The sample workflow is intended as a basic template you can expand on or customize to build your own workflows.